-It is clear how the HA can produce the above expressions.
-EA achieves this by mapping break into to enter(icl>do) in the English-UW dictionary.
-It also places an attribute FORCED into the lexicon which signals the generation of @force during analysis.
+It is clear how the Hindi analyser can produce the above expressions.
+The English analyser achieves this by mapping break into to enter(icl>do) in the English-UW dictionary.
+It also places an attribute FORCED into the lexicon which signals the generation of @forceduring analysis.

-7 Experimental Observations
+7. Experimental Observations

-The English Analyser (EA), the Hindi Analyser (HA) and the Hindi Generator (HG) have been tested using the sentences in the United Nations Charter provided by the United Nations University.
+The English Analyser, the Hindi Analyser and the Hindi Generator have been tested using the sentences in the United Nations Charter provided by the UNU.
 The corpus was designed to test the DeConverters of different languages all over the world.
 The corpus has around 180 sentences.
-It is in English and has been manually translated into Hindi for the HA.
-As the analysers are not yet equipped with Word Sense Disambiguation capability, inter-category word senses were manually disambiguated.
-As mentioned before, the analysers have intra-category or part of speech disambiguation capability.
+It is in English and has been manually translated into Hindi for the Hindi analyser.
+As the analysers are not yet equipped with word-sense disambiguation capability, inter-category word senses were manually disambiguated.
+As mentioned before, the analysers have intra-category or part-of-speech disambiguation capability.
 Approximately 80% of these sentences have been successfully converted to UNL expressions by the analysers without any change in the input sentences.
-The rest had to be pre edited to a certain extent by simplifying the structure of the sentences and controlling the use of punctuations.
-The UNL expressions generated by the English and Hindi Analysers were given to the Hindi Generator.
-95% of these UNL expressions were correctly converted into Hindi by the HG.
+The rest had to be pre-edited to a certain extent by simplifying the structure of the sentences and controlling the use of punctuation.
+The UNL expressions generated by the English and Hindi analysers were given to the Hindi generator.
+95% of these UNL expressions were correctly converted into Hindi by the Hindi generator.

 The Hindi analyser has also been tested on a huge Hindi corpus provided by the Ministry of Information Technology, Government of India.
 This corpus consisted mainly of stories from the political domain.
-The English Analyser too has been tested on documents like the EnConverter Manual, sentences from Brown Corpus and stock market stories downloaded from different web sites.
+The English analyser too has been tested on documents like the EnConverter Manual, sentences from Brown corpus and stock-market stories downloaded from different web sites.
 We are continuously upgrading our system by testing on numerous corpora.
 The test base is currently considerable.
-The Barcelona corpus obtained from the multilingual information processing being conducted in Spain, sentences from the Medline corpus, the agricultural corpora from the Gujarat Government and such other corpora are being worked on.
+The "Barcelona corpus" obtained from the multilingual information-processing research being conducted in Spain, sentences from the Medline corpus, agricultural corpora from the Gujarat Government and other such corpora are being worked on.
 Thus the evaluation process is in progress.

 Besides techno-scientific domains we have tested the analyser on literary works also.
 It is worth noting here that such sentences require more pre-processing than sentences from the technical domains.
-An example of a sentence not handled properly by the system from Wodehouse is:
+An example of a sentence not handled properly by the system is (83), taken from a P.G.
+Wodehouse novel.

-I loosed it down the hatch, and after undergoing the passing discomfort, unavoidable when you drink Jeeves's patent morning revivers, of having the top of the skull fly up to the ceiling and the eyes shoot out of their sockets and rebound from the opposite wall like racquet balls, felt better.
+(83) I loosed it down the hatch, and after undergoing the passing discomfort, unavoidable when you drink Jeeves's patent morning revivers, of having the top of the skull fly up to the ceiling and the eyes shoot out of their sockets and rebound from the opposite wall like racquet balls, felt better.

-However, with some obvious pre-editing as shown below the sentence is analysed accurately.
+However, with some obvious pre-editing as shown in (84), the sentence is analysed accurately.

-I loosed it down the hatch and after undergoing the passing discomfort which is unavoidable when you drink Jeeves's patent morning revivers, of having that the top of the skull fly up to the ceiling and the eyes shoot out of their sockets and rebound from the opposite wall like racquet balls, felt better
+(84) I loosed it down the hatch and after undergoing the passing discomfort which is unavoidable when you drink Jeeves's patent morning revivers, of having that the top of the skull fly up to the ceiling and the eyes shoot out of their sockets and rebound from the opposite wall like racquet balls, felt better